We help you choose between these two wearable giants

 Amazfit or Fitbit: The hardware

 The Amazfit family of devices is bigger.
-There's the Amazfit GTS 4 and GTR 4 combo (pictured above) which are round and square versions of its flagship smartwatch.
+There’s the Amazfit GTS 4 and GTR 4 combo (pictured above), which are round and square versions of its flagship smartwatch.

-Amazfit GTS/GTR 4 v Fitbit Versa 4
+Amazfit GTS/GTR 4 vs. Fitbit Versa 4

 The Amazfit pair offers an overhauled heart rate sensor array on board, multiband GPS, 150+ workout modes, and intelligent detection of workouts, including gym repetitions.

-Amazfit Band 7 v Fitbit Inspire 3
+Amazfit Band 7 vs. Fitbit Charge 5

-The Amazfit Band 7 is a supercharged fitness tracker/smartwatch hybrid, which packs in fitness features into a band form.
+The Amazfit Band 7 is a supercharged fitness tracker/smartwatch hybrid, which packs fitness features into a band form.
+It has a huge 1.47-inch full-color touchscreen AMOLED display and a sporty silicone band.

 There’s support for SpO2 readings to take blood oxygen measurements, stress tracking features, and connected GPS to track outdoor activities with help from your phone.